Sanyam1211/-100DaysOfCode/README.md

 Day 27 (This whole week i will be busy because of my exams so i will just revised my old topics and practice for that topics on hackerrank)

 Day 28-29 (Learn about arrays in python and made some basic codes of arrays)

+Day 30  (Prepared for my python exam and revised all the topics)